lexibank/tlopo/out/vol3/chapter11.md

 Figure 11.6 Pandanus conoideus, marita: A, syncarp.

-POc &ast;mʷafia apparently denoted Pandanus conoideus.
-21 This reconstruction is open to doubt, as there are no reflexes from New Ireland or New Britain, where the species is rare, and only one from mainland New Guinea.
-It is possible that Maisin mmJgi 'Pandanus sp.' and PMic &ast;maŋU 'pandanus leaf' are also cognate.
-If so, they reflect a POc form in which &ast;-fi- has been replaced by &ast;-ŋ-.
+POc _&ast;mʷafia_ apparently denoted Pandanus conoideus.[^21] This reconstruction is open to doubt, as there are no reflexes from New Ireland or New Britain, where the species is rare, and only one from mainland New Guinea.
+It is possible that Maisin _moŋgi_ 'Pandanus sp.' and PMic _&ast;maŋu_ 'pandanus leaf' are also cognate.
+If so, they reflect a POc form in which _&ast;-ñ-_ has been replaced by _&ast;-ŋ-_.

-Another interpretation of the data is also possible, namely that the items listed below, other than Arosi mʷa-mʷana, reflect POc &ast;mofiak 'fat, oil, coconut cream; tasty' (ch.12, §4.2), since the fruit of Pandanus conoideus are both oily and tasty.
-If this were so, then Arosi mʷa-mʷana and the items listed under 'cf. also' would probably reflect a PEOc &ast;mʷaŋV 'pandanus leaf.
+Another interpretation of the data is also possible, namely that the items listed below, other than Arosi _mʷa-mʷana_, reflect POc _&ast;moñak_ 'fat, oil, coconut cream; tasty' (ch.12, §4.2), since the fruit of Pandanus conoideus are both oily and tasty.
+If this were so, then Arosi _mʷa-mʷana_ and the items listed under 'cf. also' would probably reflect a PEOc _&ast;mʷaŋV_ 'pandanus leaf.

 <table>
 <tr>